section-io/docs/content/debugging/reference/http-error-messages.md

 1. Is your server under heavy load?
 Perhaps you could [improve your cache hit rate]({{< relref "modules/varnish-cache/how-tos/varnish-cache-hit-rate.md" >}}).

+### HTTP 508

+The HTTP status code that Section edge serves if there appears to be a cyclic loop (i.e., egress requests back to edge).

+Here are some things to check:

+1. Is your origin configured as another environment on the Section platform?

 ## Custom Error Messages

 If you would like to customise what HTML we return in case of specific HTTP error codes you can place a file in the `custom_errors` folder in your application repository.